putridparrot/Taskify/README.md

 # Web

 A Web based implementation is written using React along with material-ui and aims to support PWA functionality for an offline experience.

+* Added eslint and prettier to enforce code style etc.

+# Blazor

+A WASM/WebAssembly and server side Blazor implementation.

+# Web API

+The Taskify Web API project acts as the server based task storage/api mechanism.